jmacadie/aoc-rs/README.md

 # Advent of Code solutions

-This repo is built to host all my solutions to all the advent of code puzzles.
+This repo is built to host my solutions to [advent of code puzzles](https://adventofcode.com/).
 All days are written in Rust.

+Generally speaking, I'm trying to stick to standard library.
+This is a learning exercise for me & I don't want an external crate to magically do all the work for me.
+I do make an exception for [itertools](https://docs.rs/itertools/latest/itertools/), is which is de facto part of the standard library as far as I'm concerned
+On odd days I'll use other crates too, e.g. the [MD-5 crate](https://docs.rs/md-5/latest/md5/) for [2015/day_04](2015/day_04/src/main.rs)

 I only started in 2021 and did my first year in Python, because I didn't know any better!
 In fairness, Python is a great language to do AoC, but I discovered Rust shortly after finishing that year and switched allegiance